EnviroDIY/ModularSensors/examples/OutdatedExamples/DRWI_CitizenScience/DRWI_DigiLTE/ReadMe.md

 # DRWI Digi LTE Sites<!--! {#example_drwi_digilte} -->

 This example uses the sensors and equipment common to older stations (2016-2020) deployed by groups participating in the DRWI Citizen Science project with the Stroud Water Research Center.
-It includes a Meter Hydros21 CTD (formerly know as a Decagon), a Campbell OBS3+ (Turbidity), and a Digi XBee3 LTE-M cellular board for communication.
-The Digi LTE module also required the use of a EnviroDIY LTEBee Adapter board (discontinued in 2021).
-The Digi LTE modules are no longer recommended for use and have been replace by the EnviroDIY LTEBee in all DRWI-SWRC-managed stations.
+It includes a Meter Hydros21 CTD (formerly known as a Decagon), a Campbell OBS3+ (Turbidity), and a Digi XBee3 LTE-M cellular board for communication.
+The Digi LTE module also required the use of an EnviroDIY LTE Bee Adapter board (discontinued in 2021).
+The Digi LTE modules are no longer recommended for use and have been replaced by the EnviroDIY LTE Bee in all DRWI-SWRC-managed stations.

 The exact hardware configuration used in this example: